 Black Eye lenses are also easy to use — the mount isn’t much different from chip bag clip that works with multiple smartphone models and may even work with some cases, provided they’re not too thick.
 Unlike lenses mounted on a case, however, the clip design can cover part of the screen.

-If you’re looking for more than a wide angle, Black Eye also has a fisheye and portrait telephoto in the same G4 Pro series.
-Those lenses are also $90 each, or you can pick up all three for $250.
-And while we haven’t tested the company’s cheaper options, mobile photographers on a minimum budget can pick up the company’s basic fisheye, wide and macro lens set for only $35 for all three optics.
+If you’re looking for more than a wide-angle, Black Eye also has a fisheye and portrait telephoto in the same G4 Pro series.
+Those lenses run about $60 each, or you can pick up all three for $199.

 - Watch how the iPhone 15 handles the bend test that busted the Pro Max

 - Best phone deals: Save on iPhone 15, Google Pixel 7, and more

 - Best refurbished iPhone deals: Get an iPhone for under $200